jurisdiction

 2.1 Reasons for dismissal

-Pursuant to Mexican Law, employees will be considered trust employees who perform:
+Pursuant to Mexican Law, employees will be considered trust employees if they perform:

 The classification of a trust employee depends on the activities performed and not on the name given to their position.